locationtech/udig-platform/docs/user/en/What is new 1.1.rst

 +------------+------------+------------+------------+------------+------------+

 In addition to a better user experience there is a complete framework to allow new tools to be created.
-Please visit the community section for instructions on downloading :doc:`Axios uDig Extensions` which feature a selection of advanced editing tools.
+Please visit the community section for instructions on downloading *Axios uDig Extensions* which feature a selection of advanced editing tools.

 Scratch Layers
 --------------